-Start running the test and bring up the Test Notes by selecting < Test Notes > from the view menu.
-There are readings for the parameters that were entered.
+Run the test and then click View > Test Notes.
+The readings for the parameters will be displayed.
 Below is an example screenshot.
-After about 45 seconds the control channel disconnected so the test would abort.
-(There also was no accelerometer on channel 3.)
+After about 45 seconds, the control channel disconnected so the test would abort.
+(There also was no accelerometer on Channel 3.)

-One final note, the results of these parameter strings can be included in reports.
-To put all of the values displayed by the first string in a report, use the [PARAM:Table1] parameter.
+A final note: the results of these parameter strings can be included in reports.
+To display the values of the first string in a report, use the [PARAM:Table1] parameter.
 For the second row, use [PARAM:Table2].

 Other Test Notes Hints

-- To manually enter test observations, type in the Test Notes window
+- To manually enter test observations, type in the Test Notes pane.

-- The font and color of lines can be changed, allowing you to highlight specific test notes
+- The font and color of lines can be changed to highlight specific test notes.